runtimeverification/iele-semantics/Design.md

 A IELE program consists of a list of contracts, where contracts later in the list can create accounts with deployed contracts found earlier in the list.
 Unlike EVM, in which a contract is a sequence of instructions, a IELE contract consists of a header giving the contract a name, followed by one or more function definitions and optionally one or more external contract declarations.

 * An external contract declaration simply declares the name of another contract.
-The contract under definition can only create accounts with deployed code being one of the contracts that have been declared as external, or a copy of an existing account's code (see section on contract creation for details).
+The contract being defined will only be able to create accounts with deployed code being a copy of one of the contracts that have been declared as external, or a copy of existing account's code (see section on contract creation for details).
 Each externally declared contract should have been defined in the same file and above the contract that externally declares it.
 * A function definition includes the function signature, the function body and whether or not the function is public.
 A function signature includes a function name (which is prefixed by the `@` symbol) and names of formal arguments (which are represented as local registers, as they are only visible within the function body).
 * A public function can be called by other accounts, while a non-public one can only be called by other functions within the same contract.
 * A special private function named `@init` should be defined for any contract and will called when an account is created with this contract.
 If this function is not defined the contract is malformed.